falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-turns out this test is now failing due to
+turns our happy path test is now failing due to

 {click}

-our Successful value actually being false!!
+our Successful value actually is actually false!!
 This has happened because we had forgotten to update the happy path code
 to correctly set up to validate mock to return true.
-I have found that the happy case breaking upon fixing the new test
+I have found that the happy case breaking upon completion of a red green cycle
 is just a part of a growing test suite and the best solution is to just amend the happy path as we go.

 {click}

-I won't be doing any further refactoring here, but it's quite common that mock setup code like what we just added here
+I won't be doing any further refactoring here, but our mock setup code that we just added
 might be worth making reusable, in which we could extract out the setup into a method and then
 allow the caller to pass in true or false as to make this more convenient.